All Episodes

 That's what Limbaugh thinks.

-What did you say you?
+What did he say you?

 This is the big Republican lie.

-The Republican lie will tell you, government should not be in charge of feeding America.
+The Republican lie will tell you government should not be in charge of feeding America.

-The government is doing that right now.
+People of America, the government is doing it right now.

 It's something called subsidies.